-As former chairman of think tank Per Capita, Josh Funder led research into ways to transform ageing from being a challenge or ‘grey tsunami’ into being an unprecedented period of life and something to celebrate.
+As former chairman of think tank Per Capita, CEO Josh Funder led research into ways to transform ageing from being a challenge or ‘grey tsunami’ into being an unprecedented period of life and something to celebrate.
 This formed part of the inspiration for Household Capital.

 Josh and the early Household Capital team members worked to reframe ageing as an opportunity and to specifically look at financial adequacy, housing, health and wellbeing, community and connectedness.
 They recognised a huge demand from retirees who needed more funding, and a huge pre-existing savings pool that they’d already saved in their home equity.

-I like to make markets, and I like to feel like we are overcoming market failure, where demand is a legitimate need and supply is a good thing…and I saw failing to meet the needs of an ageing demographic as a significant market failure - Josh Funder, Founder & CEO
+"I like to make markets, and I like to feel like we are overcoming market failure, where demand is a legitimate need and supply is a good thing…and I saw failing to meet the needs of an ageing demographic as a significant market failure"

 Our Founder